 The purpose of this article is to get the IRS to owe you money.

-Of course, the IRS is not likely to cut you a check for this money (although in the right circumstances, that will happen), but you’ll realize the cash when you pay less in taxes.
+Of course, the IRS will not likely cut you a check for this money—although in the right circumstances, that will happen.
+But in most cases, you’ll probably realize the cash when you pay less in taxes.

-This article gives you six powerful business tax deduction strategies that you can easily understand and implement before the end of 2021.
+This article gives you six powerful business tax deduction strategies you can easily understand and implement before the end of 2023.

 1. Prepay Expenses Using the IRS Safe Harbor